 For nearly twenty years Kenny traveled with his dad and his brother in one of Christian music's most popular Southern Gospel trios.
-The Bishops garnered several industry and fan awards, including the coveted Dove Award, as well as numerous number one and top-ten songs.
+The Bishops garnered several industry and fan awards, including the coveted Dove Award, as well as numerous number-one and top-ten songs.
 The group made a name for themselves appearing on television and on stages all across America.
 Their songs were constants on most every radio station and program that featured Southern Gospel music.

-After thousands of miles, more than two dozen recordings and hundreds of songs, the Bishops, as a group, retired in 2001.
+After thousands of miles, more than two dozen recordings, and hundreds of songs, the Bishops, as a group, retired in 2001.

-Feature articles and interviews in major, main-stream music publications brought added notoriety to Kenny's story of success and struggle in the Gospel music industry.
+Feature articles and interviews in major, mainstream music publications brought added notoriety to Kenny's story of success and struggle in the Gospel music industry.
 This attention, coupled with a new understanding of his mission and purpose, has encouraged Kenny to continue with the task of telling God's story of unqualified grace.

 Today, Kenny's faith has been remade and reshaped by what he feels is a more inspired and informed version of God that includes more than it excludes.

-He currently lives in Lexington, Kentucky with his husband Mason, dog Ragamuffin and cat Béla.
-His most valuable treasures are his two children and his three grandchildren.
-He serves as associate pastor at Bluegrass United Church of Christ in Lexington.
+He currently lives in Lexington, Kentucky with his husband Mason and cat Béla (RIP Ragamuffin).
+His most valuable treasures are his two children and his four grandchildren.